From a non-UH campus

 Step 7.
 Purchase your books and supplies

-Kapiʻolani CC Bookstore (located on the ground floor of Building the Ohi’a building) to purchase your textbooks.
+Take a copy of your class schedule to the Kapi‘olani CC Bookstore to purchase your textbooks.
 Store hours are Monday-Friday 8:00 am to 3:30 pm.
-And finally, go to class!!!
+Phone (808) 734-9589.
+And finally, go to class!